mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 ### Leave-one-group-out cross-validation on ISAdetect dataset

-The most common way to validate machine learning models is by leaving out a random subset of the data, training the model on the remaining data, and then measuring performance by making predictions on the left-out subset.
-K-fold cross-validation, as described in \autoref{k-fold-cross-validation-on-isadetect-dataset}, is a more robust variant of the train-test split that repeats this process multiple times with different splits.
-However, our goal is to develop a \ac{CNN} model that is able to discover features from binary executables of unseen \acp{ISA}.
+Our goal is to develop a \ac{CNN} model that is able to discover features from binary executables of unseen \acp{ISA}.
 To validate whether our model generalizes to \acp{ISA} not present in the training data, we use \acf{LOGO CV}, using the \acp{ISA} as the groups (see \autoref{leave-one-group-out-cross-validation} for a description of \ac{LOGO CV}).
 In other words, we train models for validation using binaries from 22 out of our 23 \acp{ISA} from the ISAdetect dataset, using the single held-out group as the validation set.

 Since \ac{LOGO CV} trains a distinct model for each fold (one for each held-out \ac{ISA}), we initialize each model with the same random seed across all 23 folds.
 This ensures identical starting weights, allowing us to attribute performance differences across folds to the difficulty in classifying each held-out ISA rather than to variations in initial conditions.
 We can then average performance metrics across folds to obtain a measure of how well that particular model configuration generalizes to unseen \acp{ISA}.